hybridgroup/cylon-i2c/docs/commands_lsm9ds0g.md

 ## getGyro

-Gets the value of Gyro.
+Gets the value of Gyroscope.